 Comparing dialects and languages using statistical measures of rhythm.

-Linguists, from Ken Pike and Arthur James onwards have talked about the different rhythms of different languages.
+Linguists from Kenneth Pike and Arthur Lloyd James onwards have talked about the different rhythms of different languages.
 It's hard not to agree with them: one gets the strong feeling that (for example) Mandarin is not just English with all the words changed.
-This difference is normally described as the rhythm of a language, in analogy with musical rhythms.
-But, what the subjective descriptions have not done is establish exactly what we are hearing when we hear a rhythmic difference.
+This difference is normally described as the rhythm of a language, by analogy with musical rhythms.
+But what the subjective descriptions have not done is establish exactly what we are hearing when we hear a rhythmic difference.

 Our challenge is to go beyond the subjective impression of rhythmic difference, and to make it objective.
 We built this project around the following questions:

 - When people talk about speech rhythm, what objective properties are they talking about?